rstudio/rmarkdown/authoring_shiny.md

 You can deploy interactive documents using version 1.2 or later of [Shiny Server](http://www.rstudio.com/products/shiny/shiny-server/).

 Interactive documents are deployed the same way that Shiny applications are, except rather than deploying ui.R and server.R files you deploy one or more Rmd files.
-If there is a file named index.Rmd it a directory it will be served as the default document for that directory (otherwise an explicit path to the Rmd should be specified in the URL).
+If there is a file named **index.Rmd** in a directory it will be served as the default document for that directory (otherwise an explicit path to the Rmd should be specified in the URL).

+See the Shiny Server [documentation](http://rstudio.github.io/shiny-server/latest/#r-markdown) for more details on deploying interactive documents.

 ### ShinyApps

-You can publish interactive documents to the [ShinyApps](http://shinyapps.io) hosted service.
+You can also publish interactive documents to the [ShinyApps](http://shinyapps.io) hosted service.
 To do this you should ensure that you have:

 1. An account on ShinyApps (use the [signup form](http://shinyapps.io) to request an account).